Senior Biologist, Ministry of Fisheries and Livestock, Lusaka, Zambia

 Around the world many people die from poorly managed waste disposal sites, but how can we assess the risks landfill sites pose?
-Milimo Muleya, who came to AUT from Zambia to study a Master of Science (Research), is using geospatial science to gain a better understanding of waste disposal sites.
+Milimo Muleya, who came to AUT from Zambia to study a Master of Science (Research), used geospatial science to gain a better understanding of waste disposal sites.

 “In Zambia, solid waste management is a problem for many communities and that inspired my research.
 My research will help communities and industry understand the risks associated with unregulated disposal sites and highlight the need for sustainable waste management practices.”

-Milimo’s research is supervised by Professor Michael Petterson and Graham Hinchliffe from AUT’s School of Science.
+Milimo’s research was supervised by Professor Michael Petterson and Graham Hinchliffe from AUT’s School of Science.

 The right environment

 AUT proved to be the right environment to pursue his research, says Milimo whose studies were supported by a Ministry of Foreign Affairs and Trade scholarship.

 “AUT has afforded me the opportunity to learn from highly experienced and knowledgeable educators and friendly staff.
 I’ve been able to study how to apply technology to science, especially in environmental science.
 Throughout my time at AUT, I was able to meet and interact with a diverse group of people from all over the world, and got to network and share experiences and ideas.”

 Now back in Zambia, Milimo is looking forward to applying what he has learnt to make a difference to his country.